aramis-lab/clinica/docs/Pipelines/MachineLearning_Classification.md

 - `caps_directory`: the folder containing the results of the [`t1-volume`](../T1_Volume) and/or the [`pet-volume`](../PET_Volume) pipeline (where TSV files are stored)
 - `subjects_visits_tsv`: the TSV file containing the `participant_id` and the `session_id` columns
-- `diagnoses_tsv`: a TSV file where the diagnosis for each participant (identified by a participant ID) is reported (i.e. AD, CN).
+- `diagnoses_tsv`: a TSV file where the diagnosis for each participant (identified by a participant ID) is reported (e.g. AD, CN).
 It allows the algorithm to perform the dual classification (between the two labels reported).
 Example of a diagnosis TSV file:
 ````
 participant_id    diagnosis